 What does it mean to notice how we see?
-Nancy Holt: Light and Shadow Poetics at the MAK Center for Art and Architecture at the Schindler House in Los Angeles brings Nancy Holt’s study of perception into a close conversation with the site.
-Here, light, sound, language, and movement meet as parallel systems for organizing perception.
+In Spring 2026 Nancy Holt: Light and Shadow Poetics at the MAK Center for Art and Architecture at the Schindler House in Los Angeles brought Nancy Holt’s study of perception into a close conversation with the site.

 From October 2025 to February 2026 Galerie Elisabeth & Klaus Thoman in Innsbruck, Austria presented Nancy Holt, Michael Kienzer.
 The two person exhibition paired Nancy Holt with the Austrian artist Michael Kienzer, an artist who shares Holt’s interest in space, perception, and the relationship to nature.